Medicare benefits are payable for:

 For Medicare purposes, most bone density testing is subject to a restriction on the time interval between tests, from one every 12 to 24 months, depending on the item.
 This is because bone density loss is considered a relatively slow process and repeat testing within 24 months is unlikely to assist in clinical decision making.

 For specific medical conditions or particular treatments that may cause more rapid bone loss, a Medicare rebate is available for repeat testing at 12 monthly intervals.
-Testing for people over the age of 70 years is not currently restricted to these intervals.

 Review of Bone Densitometry